kosli-dev/cli/docs.kosli.com/content/getting_familiar_with_Kosli/querying_a_public_system/_index.md

 <!--
 This we would like to show the users:
 - Kosli gives developers without access to production environment information about what is running.
 - Detect that a new "bit-coin miner" is running in your environment.
+Rogue artifact detection.
+- Kosli can show that a deployment is reported, but artifact didn't start.
+Find this in artifact view.
+- Kosli can show that an artifact started, but no deployment was reported for it.
-- Detect that an unexpected version of an artifact is running.
+- Detect an artifact that is missing evidence is running in an environment

 - Commit makes the server stop working.
 Use kosli env diff to find out what artifact changed.
-It would be good if we had two versions of prod where there are several artifacts that change.
+It would be good if we had two versions of env where there are several artifacts that change.
-- Kosli could detect that a deployment did not start to run.
+(with easter egg)

-- Find out when/where a given commit is running.
+(- Find out when/where a given commit is running.)

 - See what SW is/was running where which is useful in debugging.
   I detect from the web page that there is something wrong with 'saver'.
 I then want to know which version of 'saver' is running now.
+I want to know what git commit is running.
+- List which version of 'saver' is running across all environments.

-- We see that staging has stopped working, but prod is still OK.
+- We see that beta.cyberdojo.org is not working as expected, but prod is still OK.
 We do a kosli env diff and kosli env log to find out what services has changed.

-- List which version of 'saver' is running across all environments.
+- Change of K8S infrastructure broke both cyber dojo environments.
+The fix was to manually change 3 of the services on prod.
+Beta was not fixed and was down for a long period.
+We might not be able to detect this.

 Problems:
 - Not every commit generates an artifact.
 If you only build after 10 commits then 9 will not be visible.

+Things we can do later:
+- Find which artifact this "unknown commit" is part of.
+So we need the git history.
+- Kosli can show that an older deployment is running than that is declared. roll-back

  -->